She's Leading The Fight Against Some of The World's Deadliest Terrorists

 In March, the Pentagon said it killed up to 150 suspected al-Shabab fighters in an operation that Elman said also resulted in civilian casualties, the number unknown.
 Those air strikes, both manned and unmanned, in which civilians are also killed, feed the “terror ideology,” and serve a propaganda purpose.

-Elman acknowledges there will be setbacks as the terror organisation changes their tactics, but, she said, “We need to look at what we have done.”
+Elman acknowledges there will be setbacks as the terror organization changes their tactics, but, she said, “We need to look at what we have done.”

-And to her, fighting the ideology of al-Shabab and like-minded terror organisations, is in many ways more important than killing its members.
+And to her, fighting the ideology of al-Shabab and like-minded terror organizations, is in many ways more important than killing its members.

 “It’s so much stronger…It’s complete rubbish what they preach to the people,” she told Refinery29.